-Mark Angelini makes wooden spoons, bowls, plates and other useful objects by hand in Sedalia, Virginia.
+Mark Angelini produces hand carved wooden spoons, bowls, plates and other useful objects with traditionl tools in Sedalia, Virginia.

 Sedalia is the tiny town in which my wife and I live, nestled at the eastern edge of the Blue Ridge Mountains in central Appalachia.
 This is a place in many ways left alone by time in respect to the pace of modern America, where people still wave at strangers and selflessly help one’s neighbor.
 Here we farm and homestead, tend forests, orchards, and gardens, and connect deeper and deeper everyday to the the land around us while we figure out how to live from and with it.